On $d$-stable locally checkable problems parameterized by mim-width: Solving d -stable locally checkable problems

-\begin{corollary} Let $d, q$ be positive integers.
-For a locally checkable problem with $q$ colors, a $d$-stable check function, a $d$-stable weight function, size constraints $\sizeConstrSet$ and connectivity constraints $\mathcal{C}$, there exists a polynomial-time algorithm that solves the problem on graphs with a given binary decomposition tree of bounded mim-width. \end{corollary}
+\highlightChange{\begin{corollary} Let $d, q$ and $t$ be positive integers.
+For a locally checkable problem with $q$ colors, a check function and a weight function that are $d$-stable for $t$ distances, size constraints $\sizeConstrSet$, positive connectivity constraints $\C^+$ and negative connectivity constraints $\C^-$, there exists an algorithm that solves the problem on graphs with a given binary decomposition tree in time $n^{O(w d q (\vert\C^+\vert + t) 2^{\vert\C^-\vert})}$, where $n$ is the number of vertices of the input graph and $w$ is the mim-width of the associated decomposition. \end{corollary}}

+We would like to highlight that only the number of different distances employed affects the complexity, but not the specific values of the distances.
+This allows us to consider problems where, for example, each vertex of color 1 has to be at distance at most $\frac{n}{2}$ of a vertex of color 2.